Back

 Where you live can matter when it comes to serving as a director.

-• One quarter of the directors of federal corporations and businesses incorporated in Manitoba, Saskatchewan, and Newfoundland must be Canadian residents.
+• One quarter of the directors of federal corporations and businesses incorporated in Manitoba must be Canadian residents.
 If there are fewer than four directors of such a company, at least one director must be a Canadian resident in these jurisdictions.

 • All other provinces and territories have no such director residency requirement.